 - Students who have previously taken a career counseling and/or ethical and legal issues graduate course may request that the course be reviewed for possible transfer credit.
-If transfer credit is granted for 2 credits each, for the two courses, they may register for only 1 credit in MSCN 570 Lifestyle and Career Development and/or 1 credit in MSCN 505 Ethical and Legal Issues in Education. - The internship can be at either of the paired levels: Level 1: Early Childhood and Elementary Counseling, or Level 2: Middle Level and High School.
-It requires a minimum of 600 clock hours of supervised school counseling experience in a public school or other approved school per TSPC guidelines, and demonstrating the skills and competencies required for licensure to the university supervisor. - The teaching practicum for school counselors must be supervised and consist of a minimum of 200 clock hours in a regular classroom in a public school.
+If transfer credit is granted for 2 credits each, for the two courses, they may register for only 1 credit in MSCN 570 Lifestyle and Career Development and/or 1 credit in MSCN 505 Ethical and Legal Issues. - The internship can be at either or both of the paired levels: Level 1: Early Childhood and Elementary Counseling, and Level 2: Middle Level and High School.
+Internship requires a minimum of 600 clock hours of supervised school counseling experience in a public or approved private school per TSPC guidelines. - The teaching practicum for school counseling must be supervised and consist of a minimum of 200 clock hours in a regular classroom in a public or approved private school per TSPC guidelines.
 It must include a minimum of 75 clock hours of full responsibility for teaching and classroom management.
-Students are required to take: EDFL 504 Classroom Teaching and Learning and MSCN 511 Learning Practicum for School Counseling. - In addition to fulfilling the above course requirements, school counseling students in the Initial School Counseling Licensure Preparation Program who seek the Initial School Counseling License will be asked to submit passing scores on the following assessments: - 1.
-California Basic Educational Skills Test (CBEST) or Praxis I Test - 2.
-Praxis II Specialty Area Test in School Counseling - 3.
-Discrimination and the Oregon Educator Test - George Fox University's Graduate Department of Counseling offers as part of MSCN 505 education of U.S. and Oregon civil rights laws and requires students to take a comprehensive test that has been approved by the TSPC. - All EDFL courses are taught by other departments in the School of Education.
-For specific course descriptions, please visit the EDFL section of the catalog.
+Students are required to take: EDFL 504 Classroom Teaching and Learning and EDFL 515 Selected Topics in Curriculum and Instruction: Teaching Practicum. - All EDFL courses are taught by other departments in the School of Education.
+For specific course descriptions, please visit the EDFL section_of the catalog.